DBone32/rasa-chatbot/data/nlu.md

  - i want to know
  - hey, please let me know
  - hi, show me about
+ - help me
+ - how are you
+ - i have a question
+ - help me, please
+ - how to register

 ## intent:out_of_scope/other
  - cưới t không